kanglais/exploratory_data_analysis/README.md

 ## Project 1

-Project 1 is a statistical analysis using Python.
+Project 1 is a statistical analysis of a dataset that tests the Stroop Effect, or the effect that occurs when you try to say the color of a text, rather than the word, while the word is a different color (eg. the word 'red' written in blue).
+This dataset contained tests completed by a group of 24 people.

+For this project, I used Python.
+The project reviews certain statistical tests using Pandas, and visualizes these using Numpy and MatPlotLib.

 ## Project 2